-As mentioned previously, each Nexus Dashboard cluster is first deployed using 1 or 3 master nodes.
+As mentioned previously, Nexus Dashboard cluster is first deployed using 1 or 3 master nodes.
 Depending on the type and number of services you choose to run, you may be required to deploy additional worker nodes in your cluster after the initial deployment.
-For cluster sizing information and recommended number of nodes based on specific use cases, see Cisco Nexus Dashboard Cluster Sizing.
+For cluster sizing information and recommended number of nodes based on specific use cases, see the Cisco Nexus Dashboard Cluster Sizing tool.

 - Single-node clusters are supported for a limited number of services and cannot be extended to a 3-node cluster after the initial deployment. - Only 3-node clusters support additional worker nodes. - If you deploy a single-node cluster and want to extended it to a 3-node cluster or add worker nodes, you will need to redeploy it as a base 3-node cluster. - For 3-node clusters, at least 2 master nodes are required for the cluster to remain operational.
-In case of 2 master node failure, the cluster will enter an offline read-only mode and cannot be used until you recover it as described in the Cisco Nexus Dashboard User Guide.
+If 2 master nodes fail, the cluster will go offline and cannot be used until you recover it as described in the Cisco Nexus Dashboard User Guide.